cfigure/Lumiverse-prompt-viewer/README.md

 # Prompt Viewer

-A Spindle extension for [Lumiverse](https://github.com/prolix-oc/Lumiverse) that lets you inspect the fully assembled chat prompt after it has been sent to the LLM.
+A Spindle extension for [Lumiverse](https://github.com/prolix-oc/Lumiverse) that lets you inspect the fully assembled prompt from real generations — captured at the end of Lumiverse's interceptor pipeline, immediately before hand-off to the LLM provider.

 ## Features

-- **Post-send chat capture** — See the assembled chat messages sent to the provider, not a preview
+- **Real-generation capture** — See the assembled messages from actual generations as they leave the interceptor pipeline, not a reconstruction or preview
 - **Three view modes** — Formatted (collapsible, colour-coded), Raw (JSON), Rendered (plain text)
 - **Token counting with source labels** — Uses Lumiverse's tokenizer when available, distinguishing native counts, Lumiverse approximate counts, and Prompt Viewer chars/4 fallback
 - **OOC feedback capture** — Regen-with-feedback instructions are extracted and displayed separately